omarradwan/CodeforcesTools/README.md

   Total complexity:O(MAX(m*log(k),m*log(m))).
 ### Problems Selection
   - void process()
     - get the problems sorted according to the solved count.
     - read the first accepted submissions for solved problems of every user in the given handles.
 O(size(handles)
     - iterate over the accepted submissions to count the number where problem x is solved before problem y.
      O(n) where n is the  number of problems
     - iterate over the constructed map of the problems priority and form an edge between problem x and problem y if and only if the count[x][y] is more than or equal percentCount (size(handles) * p/100).
 O(n^2)
     - total complexity: O((n^2)*size(handles)).
-  -  void sortDeadlocks():
+  - void sortDeadlocks()
     run strongly connected component to group deadlocks on the graph of adjacency list.
     Then construct importance and  lexicographical order arrays to sort deadlocks and run topological ordering.
     O(n*log(n)) where n is the number of problems.
   - void sortProblems():
     sort the problems inside each deadlock.
 O(n*log(n)).
   - ArrayList<ArrayList<String>> execute(String[] handles, String tag, int minSolved, int maxSolved, int p, int cnt):
     - run scc on the adjacency list to get the graph of deadlocks.
     - sort problems inside each deadlock.
     - return fist cnt problem from the sorted deadlocks.
     - Total complexity: O((n^2)*size(handles)) where n is the size of problems.